 It all comes down to how people search for knowledge.
 Shalina explains that “Content can live in so many different formats, but the organization of it is so valuable when you have everything in one place, which for us is Guru.”

 “Even if content still lives in Google Drive, in terms of actually finding it when you need it, it’s a lot easier to do that in Guru.
 So, your main hub of where you’re going to go look for knowledge, kind of like your Rolodex, that’s Guru.
 We know knowledge can be kept elsewhere, but at Slack when you’re looking for something, you know to go to Guru.” – Shalina Bhagat, Content Strategist, Customer Success

 The Slack team have been big fans of Guru since their initial rollout in 2016, and continue to exemplify best-in-class knowledge management practices.
 Ali, Kelly, Shalina, and Stephanie are all passionate about Guru and empowering their teams with the knowledge they need to do their jobs.

-For more information about how Guru and Slack work together, request a trial!
+For more information about how Guru and Slack work together, just get started!